-No Licensee may switch an End User from one Licensee's telecommunication service to another Licensee's telecommunication service without the prior consent of the End User.
-No Licensee may collect or retain any payment from an End User for any telecommunication service that the End User did not consent to receiving.
-In such cases, the Licensee that performed the unauthorised switching must also bear any cost necessary to switch the End User back to the End User's original telecommunication service Provider.
+No Licensee may switch an End User from one Licensee's Service to another Licensee's Service without the prior consent of the End User.
+No Licensee may collect or retain any payment from an End User for any Service that the End User did not consent to receiving.
+In such cases, the Licensee that performed the unauthorised switching must also bear any cost necessary to switch the End User back to the End User's original service provider.